emanuilov/web-project-template/README.md

 4. [NPM](https://nodejs.org/en/)
 5. Open this directory and a terminal and run `npm install -g yarn;npm install;composer require --dev phpunit/phpunit ^8`

-# Running the project
+# Starting a new project
+1. Set the correct project name, version and git link in `package.json`
+2. Set the correct repository for git
+   * Change the repository `git remote set-url origin git@bitbucket.org:emanuilov/new-repository.git `
+   * Verify the change `git remote -v`
+   * Merge with the new repository `git pull --allow-unrelated-histories`
-1. Run `gulp`, this will start a PHP server and enable live reload for the project.
+3. To start the project run `gulp`, this will start a PHP server and enable live reload for the project.

-#### Live reload - on change of CSS/Images the data will be replaced on the page, on change of PHP/HTML/JS the page will be reloaded
+4. To start debugging follow the next section

 # Debugging in VS Code
 1. Install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)